 Social media is one of the cheapest, most effective ways for businesses to communicate online.
 It offers a direct channel to a global audience.

-There are several small changes that businesses and individuals can make to ensure their Twitter feed is accessible.
-Many of these tweaks, like including closed captions, improve clarity for everyone.
+There are several small changes that businesses and individuals can make to their Twitter feed to become more accessible.
+Many of these tweaks, like including closed captions, improve understanding for everyone.

 Add alt-text to images